manolama/YCSB/googlebigtable/README.md

 * `google.bigtable.zone.name`: (Required) Zone where the Bigtable cluster is running.
 * `google.bigtable.auth.service.account.enable`: Whether or not to authenticate with a service account.
 The default is true.
 * `google.bigtable.auth.json.keyfile`: (Required) A service account key for authentication.
-* `hbase.client.connection.impl`: When using the HBase API, which implementation to use.
-Default is `com.google.cloud.bigtable.hbase1_0.BigtableConnection`.
 * `debug`: If true, prints debug information to standard out.
 The default is false.
-* `usehbaseapi`: Whether or not to use the HBase API for operations.
-The default is true.
 * `clientbuffering`: Whether or not to use client side buffering and batching of write operations.
-This can significantly improve performance.
+This can significantly improve performance and defaults to true.